simonstek/SuperAutoClicker/README.md

 - Supports left, right, and middle mouse click.
 - Click interval can vary from 0.001s to 999mins.
-- Infinite repeat or limited clicks.
+- Infinite or limited repeated clicks.
 - Auto click at specific point on the screen.
 - Record your mouse and keyboard operations, then replay.
 - Global hot key settings.